vosbek/jmeter-ai-bedrock/README.md

 5. Restart JMeter.
 6. The Feather Wand plugin will appear as a new component in the right-click menu under "Add" > "Non-Test Elements" > "Feather Wand".

-## ⚠️ Disclaimer and Best Practices

-While the Feather Wand plugin aims to provide helpful assistance, please keep the following in mind:

-- **AI Limitations**: The AI can make mistakes or provide incorrect information.
-Always verify critical suggestions before implementing them in production tests.
-- **Backup Your Test Plans**: Always backup your test plans before making significant changes, especially when implementing AI suggestions.
-- **Test Verification**: After making changes based on AI recommendations, thoroughly verify your test plan functionality in a controlled environment before running it against production systems.
-- **Performance Impact**: Some AI-suggested configurations may impact test performance.
-Monitor resource usage when implementing new configurations.
-- **Security Considerations**: Do not share sensitive information (credentials, proprietary code, etc.) in your conversations with the AI.
-- **API Costs**: Be aware that using the Claude API or OpenAI API incurs costs based on token usage.
-The plugin is designed to minimize token usage, but excessive use may result in higher costs.

-This plugin is provided as a tool to assist JMeter users, but the ultimate responsibility for test plan design, implementation, and execution remains with the user.

 ## ⚙️ Configuration

 The Feather Wand plugin can be configured through JMeter properties.
 Copy the `jmeter-ai-sample.properties` file content to your `jmeter.properties` or `user.properties` file and modify the properties as needed.